mickaelsilva/chewBBACA_deprecated/README.md

 `--cpu` Number of cpus to use

-`-t` (Optional) taxon to use for prodigal training input
+`-t` (Optional but recommended, contact for new species) taxon name (e.g. Streptococcus agalactiae).
+It will call the taxon-specific file to be used for training prodigal

-`--bsr` (Optional) Minimum BSR for locus similarity.
+`--bsr` (Optional) Minimum BSR for defining locus similarity.
 Default at 0.6.

 **Outputs:**

-One fasta file per gene in the `-o`directory that is created in the dir where the files are found.
+One fasta file per gene in the `-o`directory that is created.
 The fasta file names are the given according the FASTA annotation for each coding sequence.

 ----------

 ## 2. Allele call using the wgMLST schema

-Create two list of files with the full paths (one path per line), one list for genomes and another for genes (genes are located on the schema seed created in the last step, ignore the short folder)

 Then run is the following:

-`chewBBACA.py Allelecall -i ./genomes/other/ -g genes/ -o OutPrefix --cpu 3 `
+`chewBBACA.py Allelecall -i ./genomes/ -g genes/ -o OutPrefix --cpu 3 `

 **Parameters**

-`-i` Folder containing the genomes that you want to call the alleles.
-Alternatively a file containing the path to the list of genomes.
-One file path (must be full path) to any fasta/multifasta file containing all the complete or draft genomes you want to call alleles for.
+`-i` Folder containing the query genomes.
+Alternatively a file containing the list with the full path of the location of the query genomes.
-`-g` Folder containing the genes that you want to call.
-Alternatively a file containing the path to the list of genes.
-One file path (must be full path) to any fasta/multifasta file containing all the complete or draft genomes you want to call alleles for.
+`-g` Folder containing the reference genes of the schema.
+Alternatively a file containing the list with the full path of the location of the reference genes.

-`-o` prefix for the output files.
-ID for the allele call run
+`-o` prefix for the output directory.
+ID for the allele call run.

 `--cpu` Number of cpus to use

-`-t` (Optional but recommended, contact for new species) taxon to use for prodigal training input
+`-t` (Optional but recommended, contact for new species) taxon name (e.g. Streptococcus agalactiae).
+It will call the taxon-specific file to be used for training prodigal

 `-b` (optional)Blastp full path.
 In case of slurm system BLAST version being outdated it may be hard to use a different one, use this option using the full path of the updated blastp executable